Bira/octopus-carnival/_drafts/wir-mm2-4e-ant-giant.md

 them.

 These are Level 1 Minion Skirmishers with ground and climb speeds of 6, and a burrow speed of 2 with Tunneling.
-Note that no other ant has a burrow speed!
+They're the only giant ants with a burrow speed.

 Their only attack is a **bite**.
 Their **Hive Worker Frenzy** makes them shift 2 squares, so if you kill one the horde immediately moves to fill the gap.